Stigeweard/crudapp/README.md

 │                                         owners_dogs                                             │
 ├────────────────┬─────────────────────────┬──────────────────────────────────────────────────────┤
-│id              │serial                   │primary key                                           │ │owner_id        │integer                  │not null references books(id) on delete cascade index │
+│id              │serial                   │primary key                                           │ │owner_id        │integer                  │not null references owners(id) on delete cascade index│
-|dog_id          │integer                  │not null references users(id) on delete cascade index │
+|dog_id          │integer                  │not null references dogs(id) on delete cascade index  │
 │created_at      │timestamp with time zone │not null default now()                                │ │updated_at      │timestamp with time zone │not null default now()                                │ └────────────────┴─────────────────────────┴──────────────────────────────────────────────────────┘